ncatlab/nlab-content/pages/3/4/7/3/3743/content.md

 * Yves Lafont, _Algebra and geometry of rewriting_, Applied Categorical Structures August __15__:4, 2007, pp 415-437  [doi](https://doi.org/10.1007/s10485-007-9083-6)

-For an online proof assistant for higher dimensional rewriting, see:

-* [[Krzysztof Bar]], [[Aleks Kissinger]], [[Jamie Vicary]]. *Globular: an online proof assistant for higher-dimensional rewriting*,  Logical Methods in Computer Science, January 22, 2018, Volume 14, Issue 1 - ([doi:10.23638/LMCS-14(1:8)2018](https://doi.org/10.23638/LMCS-14(1:8)2018), [arXiv:1612.01093](https://arxiv.org/abs/1612.01093))

-Again within the context of higher dimensional forms of rewriting, [[Tibor Beke]] has given a categorification of certain rewriting procedures of Knuth.
+Again within the context of higher dimensional forms of rewriting, [[Tibor Beke]] has given a [[categorification]] of certain rewriting procedures of Knuth.
 This is of relevance here as it contains a strong result on coherence theory:

 * [[Tibor Beke]], _Categorification, term rewriting and the Knuth-Bendix procedure_, J. Pure and Applied Algebra 215:5 (2011) 728-740 ([pdf](http://faculty.uml.edu/tbeke/knuth.pdf) at author's page) [doi:10.1016/j.jpaa.2010.06.019](https://doi.org/10.1016/j.jpaa.2010.06.019)